Apzyte-Gamer/hack-Envision-2024/Miscellaneous/Evil quark/README.md

 }());
 ```

-I then put the js functions in the console, got results, deobfuscated again, got results, until I reached the point where I got the username and password which were:
+I then put the js functions in the console, got results, ran function, got results, deobfuscated again, got results, until I reached the point where I got the username and password which were:

 `username: 3v1lqu4rk`
 `password: s3cur17y/p3n37r473d/by/3v1l/qu4rk`